onevcat/UniWebView-Docs/docs/guide/loading-local-files.md

 Then your style file can be loaded and the page is styled.
 It is the same for other resources, such as images and videos.

 ::: warning Resource Folder
-On iOS, when you use the `Load` method to load a local page, by default, only the resources in the same folder are visible to your page.
+On iOS and macOS, when you use the `Load` method to load a local page, by default, only the resources in the same folder are visible to your page.

 If your resources are located in another folder, you could pass a `readAccessURL` parameter when you call `Load`.
 See the [API Reference](https://docs.uniwebview.com/api/#load) of this parameter for more.
 :::